The fascinating Tasmanian Devil Unzoo journey—from farmland, to wildlife park, to the world’s first Unzoo project.

 The Park is renamed Tasmanian Devil Unzoo, reflecting the new ethos and experience of the site.

-The Botanic Garden development continues, with interpretation and plant identification signs installed throughout the site.
-Devil Tracker Adventures begin and Tasmanian Devil Unzoo welcomes a new team of passionate and dedicated nature guides.
+The Botanic Garden development continues with plant identification signs installed throughout the site.